-You’ll have to choose between commercial or recreational fishing licenses when applying for a fishing license.
+When applying for a fishing license, you’ll have to choose between commercial or recreational fishing licenses.
 Here are the differences between the two:

 If you are fishing for leisure, you can get a recreational license.
 This is a basic license for recreational fishers – people fishing for pleasure or to put food on the table.
-If you plan to go fishing to sell your catch, you must get a commercial license.
+You must obtain a commercial license if you plan to fish to sell your catch.

 Florida Fishing Licenses

-People with a saltwater fishing license can only catch saltwater fish, even if it’s just a catch and release.
-Saltwater fishing is done from a beach, off rocks, from a pier, or from a boat.
-Saltwater fishing is a generalized term used in reference to any method of fishing in the ocean or intercoastal waterways.
-A saltwater fishing license is required to attempt to take any native or nonnative marine organisms, such as crabs, lobsters, and marine plants.
+People with a saltwater fishing license can only catch saltwater fish, even if it’s just a catch-and-release.
+Saltwater fishing is done from a beach, off rocks, from a pier, or on a boat.
+Saltwater fishing is a generalized term used for any method of fishing in the ocean or intercoastal waterways.
+A saltwater fishing license is required to attempt to take any native or non-native marine organisms, such as crabs, lobsters, and aquatic plants.

 A saltwater fishing license and permits exemptions:

-- You fish from a for-hire vessel (guide, charter, party boat) that has a valid charter license.
+- You fish from a for-hire vessel (guide, charter, party boat) with a valid charter license.

-- You fish from a vessel whose operator has a valid recreational saltwater vessel license issued in the name of the operator of the vessel.
+- You fish from a vessel whose operator has a valid recreational saltwater vessel license issued in the name of the vessel’s operator.